Laith-Alqaisi/PocketShounenMagazine-Raws/README.md

 7) Copy the folder path that have all the shuffled images and put it in the first box.

 8) Copy the folder path that you want to save the reordered images too.

+Note: if the 2 boxes are not filled with a correct path and the button got pressed, the application will crash and you have to rerun it.

 9) And...Press the button and enjoy.